raspiblitz/raspiblitz/FAQ.md

 `/home/admin/config.scripts/internet.sshtunnel.py off` and also deactivate the DynamicDNS again.

+To check if a tunnel is running on the tunneling server check: `netstat -tulpn`

 ## How to setup just a port-forwarding user on my public server?

 Make sure the `/etc/ssh/sshd_config` has the following lines at the end: